TriffnixXIV/Ravens-Brew/Chapter 2 - Character Creation/Species.md

 ***Too many goodies for small characters***: In these rules, small creatures benefit through both a higher base Hit DC as well as more easily accessible cover, with no associated drawbacks.
 In play, this leads to a significantly increased presence of small characters.
 To counter this, the following two weaknesses are introduced:
 - Small creatures have their movement speed reduced by 5 feet.
-- Small creatures have their Strength score reduced by 2.
+- Small creatures have their Constitution score reduced by 1.